ldjohn/demoSetups/README.md

 # demoSetups

    This project houses a few regularly used install scripts for tests and demos.
-   This script sets up docker and docker-compose and deploys nginx as a front end for the swagger petstore image.
+   This script sets up docker and docker-compose and deploys nginx as a front end for the swagger pet store image.
    More about the swagger image here: https://petstore.swagger.io/

 ## Setup Instructions for petstore.io